 In this putative class action filed May 12, 2003, the named Plaintiffs from Case No. 99 C 30 (discussed above) have sued the same defendants, including Central.
 Asserting substantially identical legal and/or equitable theories, as in Price Litigation I, this petition alleges that the defendants have under measured the British thermal units, or Btu, content of, and therefore have underpaid for, the natural gas they have obtained from or measured for Plaintiffs.
 Plaintiffs seek unspecified actual damages, attorney fees, pre- and post-judgment interest, and reserved the right to plead for punitive damages.
+On

-On November 10, 2003, an answer to that pleading was filed on behalf of Central.
+November 10, 2003, an answer to that pleading was filed on behalf of Central.
 The Plaintiffs' motion seeking class certification, along with Plaintiffs' second class certification motion in Price Litigation I, was fully briefed and the Court heard oral argument on this motion on April 1, 2005.
 On September 18, 2009, the Court denied the Plaintiffs' motion for class certification.
 The Plaintiffs filed a motion to reconsider that ruling on October 2, 2009.
 The defendants, including Central, filed a response in opposition to the Plaintiffs' motion for reconsideration on January 18, 2010.
 The Plaintiffs filed a reply, and oral argument, which was presented before a different judge, was heard on February 10, 2010.
 By order dated March 31, 2010, the Court denied the Plaintiffs' October 2, 2009 motion to reconsider the earlier denial of class certification.
-The Plaintiffs did not file for interlocutory review of the March 31, 2010 order; however, it is unknown at this time whether the Plaintiffs intend to proceed with the merits of their claims, absent class certification or plan to move to dismiss the lawsuit.
+The Plaintiffs did not file for interlocutory review of the March 31, 2010 order; however, despite their attempts since then to initiate certain discovery and to substitute a new party for a deceased plaintiff, it is unknown at this time whether the Plaintiffs intend to proceed with the merits of their claims, absent class certification or plan to move to dismiss the lawsuit as to some or all of the defendants.